lithpunk/DISCORD-AI-CHATBOT/README.md

    DISCKI=your_discord_bot_token_here
    MODL=downloaded_modellocally
 5.just run the bot next.
-# Mood Setup:The variance in moods I have included in my code
+## Mood Setup:The variance in moods I have included in my code
         "happy": "Respond cheerfully and playfully.",
         "sad": "Be gentle and comforting. a life depends upon you", "angry": "Be logical ,serious, non chalant and in mood of roasting.
 Answers in as less words possible and doesn't trash talk, try to keep talks in 5-8 words", "flirty": "Be uplifting,flirty and teasing. show less brain and use as much as tomfoolery possible, keep talks limited to no more than 15 words.uWu", "toxic": "try to prove you are the only one and prove nobody could ever like you do and be lustfully flirty, you can use very long paragraphs here", "neutral": ""
-# Discord bot could be triggered by:
-  Use the prefix and write:
-  1 '.setpersona "write how you want your discord bot to act"' 2 '.setmood "choose from the mentioned moods available"' 3 '.clear'  :: clears memory
-  4 '.ask'    :: chat with your bot with this